faridEsnaashari/twitter/README.md

     - type: string
     - Description: The family of the user you want to create it.
     - example: "esnaashari"

 - **In body:**
-    - phonenumber:
-    - required: YES
-    - type: string
-    - Description: The phone number of the user you want to create it.
-    - example: "09140466901"

-- **In body:**
     - national_id_number: